benizi/ConscientiousProgrammer/source/_posts/2013-08-26-openhack-pittsburgh-learning-elixir-test-driven-and-package-publishing.markdown

 ## How to learn a programming language

 I have written code in probably around fifty (50) programming languages.
-I'm not kidding, and I'm not proud, but this is simply a fact of my having done programming since 1982, twenty-one years ago.
+I'm not kidding, and I'm not proud, but this is simply a fact of my having done programming since 1982, thirty-one (31!!) years ago.
 Let's face it: languages come and go.
 I have personally sat at an IBM [keypunch](http://en.wikipedia.org/wiki/Keypunch) machine punching out cards for my COBOL and Fortran code.

 As with human languages, the fact is that to be truly productive in a language requires much more than learning some syntax and semantics.
 It requires actually writing and running and fixing code, and in the context of a realistic project.